Common Shifts (Outcome) (Photo-story) (Part 1)

 Today, I spent the day creating material samples for my publication's narrative and aesthetic.
 I sewed plastic bags on polyester that resembles silk, to create a visual contrast of class and products.
 After I completed my samples, I was able to reference garments from particular collections and do illustrations that visualize the garments I wish to include in the publication.
 The garments, I will illustrate will all be provided by a tailor, I'm in direction of the aesthetic, color, materials and visualization of the garments and the only collaborative aspect of the outfits is the execution of it.
 Hopefully, by the end of this week, I'll gather the garments from the tailor and do the fittings on the models after I cast them.

-Reflection, 01/08/2018 (Contextual Practice)
+(Contextual Practice) Reflection, 08/08/2018

 And, I'm glad that she informed me about that during the lesson because I do need to reference more artists that are directly tied to my discipline within my work.
 So, I aim to complete that by tonight, so that my proposal would be ready to get signed off by Thursday.

 Today I submitted the first draft of my proposal, and I was given helpful feedback for it as well.
 Earlier on I was struggling a bit with simplifying the core of each paragraph, so my solution to that was to write a lot in a form that might appear repetitive.
-So after my tutorial I was asked to write less in my proposal, which is something I aim to do.
-The tutor was profoundly helpful during the tutorial he advised me to look up several artists and he suggested multiple references for me such as Heroine Chic and the virgin suicides.
+After my tutorial I was asked to write less in my proposal, which is something I aim to do.
+The tutorial was profoundly helpful during I was advised to look up several other artists listed on the sheet and he suggested multiple references for me such as "Heroine Chic" and the film "The Virgin Suicides."

 But at the same time, I'm thinking about just making my project strictly about several forms of suicide and not imagining or depicting an ethereal world after their death.
 I'm quite conflicted about my final visualization for this project, but hopefully by tomorrow I'll sort out my final decision after conceptualization my visuals for the project.